Elbassel511/image-processing-project-Udacity/README.md

 - make sure node.js is installed on your pc.
 - write ```npm install``` in your terminal to download modules.
 - write ```npm run start``` to run server.
-- open 'localhost:3000' in your browser.
+- open 'http://localhost:3000/' in your browser.
 - in browser enter 'http://localhost:3000/api?filename={filename}&width={width}&height={width}' with file name, width  and height to get resized image.
 - go to 'http://localhost:3000/imagelist' to see image list saved in full folder
+- go to 'http://localhost:3000/api-gui' to use api GUI

 ## Author
 [(Back to top)](#table-of-contents)